Curio sulcicalyx (N.E.Br.) P.V.Heath

 Kleinia pusilla, Othonna pusilla, Senecio iosensis, Senecio klinghardtianus, Senecio pusillus, Senecio sulcicalyx

-Curio sulcicalyx, formerly known as Senecio sulcicalyx, is an interesting small succulent, up to 4 inches (10 cm) tall, with underground tuberous roots and spreading rhizomes.
+Curio sulcicalyx, formerly known as Senecio sulcicalyx, is an interesting small succulent with underground tuberous roots, short branches, and thick fleshy leaves.
+It grows up to 4 inches (10 cm) tall and spreads by rhizomes.
 Branches are up to 2 inches (5 cm) long.
-Leaves are green with darker longitudinal lines, sometimes with short whitish hairs, up to 1 inch (2.5 cm) long, and up to 0.5 inches (1.3 cm) in diameter.
+Leaves are green with darker longitudinal lines, sometimes with short whitish hairs, up to 1 inch (2.5 cm) long and up to 0.5 inches (1.3 cm) in diameter.
 Flower heads are usually white to mauve, sometimes yellow, and appear in spring.